tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

 `audio_dma` provides a wrapper around general-purpose DMA functionality to fully implement the audio driver's data interface, while offloading control logic to the DMA module (`dma_ops_s`).
 Key features include:

-1. **Efficient data transfer**: By allocating DMA-compatible buffers, it avoids unnecessary memory copying.
+1. Efficient data transfer: By allocating DMA-compatible buffers, it avoids unnecessary memory copying.
-2. **Flexible interface**: Supports a range of control and data operations, suitable for varied use cases.
+2. Flexible interface: Supports a range of control and data operations, suitable for varied use cases.
-3. **Modular design**: Uses interrupts and worker threads to manage data flow, enabling support across different hardware platforms.
+3. Modular design: Uses interrupts and worker threads to manage data flow, enabling support across different hardware platforms.

 By studying the `audio_dma` implementation, developers can follow its design as a reference to quickly build their own custom audio lower-half drivers.